Website status: showing and hiding

 If your Bulido account loses its active subscription, the website is automatically hidden from the public.
 Visitors to the URL see the same message ("page currently unavailable"), and the dashboard is locked because the account itself has expired.

-After you restore the subscription, the website comes back automatically — no need to enable it manually.
+After you restore the subscription, the website comes back automatically; no need to enable it manually.

 Next

-Last updated May 11, 2026
+Last updated June 26, 2026